alfaromurillo/org-passwords.el/README.md

 The last line points to the dictionary (a file in which each line is a word), the one given above is standard for GNU/Linux systems.

+The first line of the 'org-passwords-file' should be:

+	# -*- mode: org-passwords -*-

+so that the file loads with 'org-passwords-mode' as major mode.

 ## Usage

 ### Consulting passwords